jtanderson/kayako-equipment-tracker/README.md

 part of the Kayako Fusion system - it's most standard use case is this:  A user arrives at the Service Desk, Help Desk, etc. with her laptop, charger, and a peripheral such as an external hard drive.
 All this equipment is now the responsibility of the technicians assisting this troubled person.
-Unfortunately, if this is a frequent occurrence, it would be shocking if somethings of hers was *not* mixed up with somebody else equipment, lost, or otherwise.
+Unfortunately, if this is a frequent occurrence, it would be shocking if something of hers was *not* mixed up, lost, or otherwise.
 Using our Kayako Equipment Tracking System, the diligent service technician pulls up the application, enters the user's information and logs each separate piece of equipment she brought.
 The system then creates a ticket on the Kayako Fusion server to reflect the main issue of the hardware and item each piece of equipment related to that issue.
 The system then creates